software-students-spring2025/1-specification-exercise-robots/README.md

 * As an astrophile, I want to make an origami of Jupiter but find no existing tutorials.
 I need a place where I can ask for help.
 * As an origami lover, I want to buy customized origami materials (beyond what's found on Amazon).
 * As a casual origami enjoyer, I want to learn more possible things to make.
+* As a parent, I want to find kid-friendly origami projects to do with my kid.
+* As a competitive origami enthusiast, I want updates on upcoming contests or challenges.
+* As a student preparing for my origami presentation, I want an app where I can find origami designs related to my topic (ex. animals, flowers, etc).
+* As someone improving my skills, I want a progress tracker that shows my skill level overtime based on my past projects.

 ## Activity Diagrams